Services

 An en dash is slightly longer than a hyphen.
 Its purpose is to show a range, as in: Boston beat Miami 98–83.

-An en dash also shows a connection between two things, like Mason–Dixon.
+An en dash also shows a connection between two places, like New York–Boston corridor.
 There are other uses for it too, but these are the most frequent ones.

 Which brings us to the em dash.
 It's twice as long as the en dash, and is used most often in a sentence to set apart two independent but related ideas.
 Example: He would make a good spouse—but not for me.

 To produce an em dash in Word, press Ctrl-Alt-minus sign on the numeric keypad.
-Html codes: — or —
+Or press the Alt key while typing 0151 on the numeric keypad.

 But what if you don't have a standard keyboard, or are writing a blog post, or don't want to mess with html?